Fremantle, Western Australia. Mural Commission

 In this personal project, I've attempted to breathe life into a single word.
 The typography series consists of different doodles that aim to inject personality and life into something as static as the written word.

-A limited release batch of fine art prints of my "Pop Geisha" print are currently available at House Of Roulx.
+The final few of my limited release batch of fine art prints of "Pop Geisha" produced by House of Roulx are currently available at World Trade Gallery

 I created a typography-based illustrated piece for Like The Wind Magazine's 11th issue.
 Like The Wind is a delightful US based magazine focusing on the age-old art of running.

 I love creating odd characters to throw into my work and I was thrilled when the magazine's editor requested this character-based piece.